OuEsquerra/Videogame-Development/README.md

 # Void Leaper
 Repository for our 2D platformer.
-This prototype is the first delivery of a platormer game which is part of the UPC Game Design and Development Degree.
+This prototype is the third delivery of a platormer game which is part of the UPC Game Design and Development Degree.

-The Github repository can be accesed [here.](https://github.com/paupedra/Videogame-Development/)
+The Github repository can be accesed [here.](https://github.com/paupedra/Videogame-Development/) The project's site can be accesed [here.](https://paupedra.github.io/Videogame-Development/)

 ## Authors
 - Pau Fiol-[paufiol](https://github.com/paufiol/)